-Gigi Darlene (voluptuous and sexy in a way that only Sixties girls ever were) plays Meg Kalton, a housewife who finds herself in a heap of trouble.
+Gigi Darlene (voluptuous and sexy and badass in a way that only Sixties girls ever were) plays Meg Kalton, a housewife who finds herself in a heap of trouble.
 After hubby heads to work, she slips into her see-thru negligee and takes the trash out, only to be assaulted by the leering janitor.
 Although blameless, she is still somehow blackmailed by the janitor into visiting his apartment later on, where he again attempts rape – only for Meg to kill him with a handy ashtray.
 She flees to New York, hoping to start a new life, but is soon caught up with assorted unsavoury types – a man who offers her a place to stay becomes a belt-weilding sadist after a swig of booze, a flatmate introduces her to the joys of lesbian sex, while another landlady’s husband rapes her.
 The film ends with a bit of a plot twist that suggests there will be no end to this particular nightmare.